-Mentoring our young people to lead a faith-based Christian life is among our highest priorities, as it can lead to adults who have a more fulfilling spiritual life.
-Especially for high school students, an active, engaged Youth Group is an important part of their personal development and spiritual growth, and is therefore actively supported by our entire congregation.
+Mentoring our teens to lead a faith-based Christian life is among our highest priorities, as it can lead to adults who have a more fulfilling spiritual life.
+An active, engaged High School Youth Group is an important part of personal development and spiritual growth, and is therefore actively supported by our entire congregation.

 Each summer the youth embark on a week-long mission trip to a destination of their choosing.
 This year is no different.
-We are in the early planning stages for our Summer 2017 Mission Trip.
-In doing so, we will be hosting our main fundraising event, our 4th Annual Chili Cook-Off and Silent Auction (date TBD – late winter 2017).
-We will open the sign up for chili entrants – 12 entries only – on a first come, first served basis.
+We are in the early planning stages for our Summer 2019 Mission Trip.
+In doing so, we will be hosting our main fundraising event, our Annual Chili Cook-Off and Silent Auction (date TBD).
+We will open the sign up for chili entrants on a first come, first serve basis.
 Ticket prices are $10/adults and $5.00/child (4-11) .
-We will be having some great items up for bid at our Silent Auction and would like to invite you to come check it out and take a chance at outbidding your neighbor for the Pool Party or Babysitter or Painting or other items up on the auction block.
+Great items are up for bid in a Silent Auction and all are invited to take a chance at outbidding others.

 All high school youth and their friends are welcome to join in any of our service opportunities and social activities, but we do require completion of a Registration Form (which includes parental consent) prior to participation.
 Parents and their high school age youth who are members of the congregation and/or Youth Group are invited to visit and join the The JC Crew on Facebook, our Youth Group’s own page.
 Please contact Julie Wyatt at email@example.com to be added to this closed group.